 Security awareness is a centerpiece of a measurably effective corporate security program.
 That principle requires us to craft and effectively communicate specific guidance to address potential areas of risk.
 I use "guidance" because many organizations abhor the term "policy."
-Use whatever description for your expectations you feel appropriate to your culture, but do not fail to identify critical expectations and advertise them.
-Logical and physical access control integrity is a fundamental security principle that touches virtually every employee, and it is too easy to allow an unknown tailgater to go unchallenged or to write off a simple computer security procedure because it's inconvenient.
+Use whatever description you feel appropriate to your culture, but do not fail to identify critical expectations and advertise them.
+Access control integrity - logical and physical - is a fundamental security principle that touches virtually every employee, and it is too easy to allow an unknown tailgater to go unchallenged or to write off a simple computer security procedure because it's inconvenient.

-Where is the data?
-The data you need to understand levels of awareness are in planned or random surveys of targeted employees or other stakeholders (such as vendors in possession of proprietary information or processes), risk assessments and post-incident analysis.
 Your various business environments may offer a variety of means to gather and reaffirm awareness data on security policy.
 Be creative; engage employees in the process.
 If this is done well, it will also help you build good PR for the security organization.